Baby's Diaper Rash: Causes, Types, Symptoms And Treatment

 2. Yeast infection

 Overgrowth of yeast (a type of fungus) can cause diaper rash in many babies.
 Yeast infection (candida dermatitis) is commonly seen after antibiotic treatment.
-Bright red or pink, shiny patches with marked edges are a characteristic finding in yeast rashes.
+Bright red or pink, shiny patches with marked edges are a characteristic finding in a yeast diaper rash.
 This may also appear as small pimples or bumps in the initial stages.
 You may notice sores or damaged skin that bleeds in severe cases.
 Yeast diaper rash can be more severe in groin folds.

 3. Bacterial dermatitis

-Babies may get bacterial diaper rash (impetigo) by strep and staph bacteria.
 This can also be a superimposed or secondary bacterial infection on an existing diaper rash due to other reasons.

 The anal area may look bright red in strep infection.
-In comparison, staphylococcusiXA type of bacteria that can cause a variety of infections, including skin infections, commonly found on the skin and in the nasal passages or “staph” infection may cause honeycomb crusting (yellow crust) or pimples on the skin.
+In comparison, staphylococcusiA type of bacteria that can cause a variety of infections, including skin infections, commonly found on the skin and in the nasal passages or “staph” infection may cause honeycomb crusting (yellow crust) or pimples on the skin.

 It is recommended to seek medical care for bacterial rashes since OTC antibiotic creams may worsen the condition.